sdr1/Covid-Tracker/Covid-Figures-and-Maps.md

 ## Headline Numbers
-As of the latest CDC data release on July 06, 2020 there are:
+As of the latest CDC data release on July 08, 2020 there are:

-* 53,991 new cases
+* 57,986 new cases
-  + The state with the most cases is CA with 16,809
+  + The state with the most cases is FL with 9,989
-    - The county with the most cases is Los Angeles County in CA with 8,903 new cases
+    - The county with the most cases is Miami-Dade County in FL with 2,916 new cases
-  + The record number of national cases per day is 55,502 on July 02, 2020
+  + The record number of national cases per day is 57,986 on July 08, 2020
-* 391 new deaths
+* 857 new deaths
   +  The record number of deaths per day is 3,153 on April 14, 2020

-Where I live, in Somerville, MA, as of July 06, 2020 there are:
+Where I live, in Somerville, MA, as of July 08, 2020 there are:

 * 0 new cases
-* 21 cases in the last two weeks
+* 15 cases in the last two weeks
   + Out of 999 cases overall
-    - 31 Fatalities and
+    - 32 Fatalities and
-    - 923 Recoveries
+    - 963 Recoveries

 Consequently, in the United States, there are now:

-* 2,918,437 total cases
+* 3,031,883 total cases
-* 129,427 total deaths
+* 131,179 total deaths

-Globally, as of the latest WHO data release on July 07, 2020, there are:
+Globally, as of the latest WHO data release on July 10, 2020, there are:

-* 11,500,302 total cases
+* 8,806,197 total cases
-  + 172,512 today
+  + 190,602 today
-* 535,759 total deaths
+* 340,972 total deaths
-  + 3,419 today
+  + 4,903 today

 ## Overall Covid Cases In The USA